staketogrow-code/Snagly/README.md

-# Zolink US Bot
+# Snagly Bot

-Telegram bot for US shoppers: send an AliExpress product link, get back product details in USD, an affiliate link, and a matching discount code (when one is configured).
+Snagly - a Telegram bot for US shoppers (@SnaglyDealsBot): send an AliExpress product link, get back product details in USD, an affiliate link, and a matching discount code (when one is configured).